Home

 Bible Study Online

-But let us turn our attention to Jacob's mother Rebekah, you know, the one who adored him so much.
-Keep in mind that it was Rebekah who'd supported Jacob through his entire childhood, when he probably felt, at times, like he could not compete with Esau, when it came to earning the love of his father.
-Would it be, that too far-fetched, to be able see Jacob feeling depressed and rejected because of this competition with his brother Esau?
+Be that as it may, let us now turn our attention to Jacob's mother, Rebekah, for she had adored Jacob so much.
+Now, remember that it was Rebekah who'd supported Jacob throughout his childhood.
+I hold the notion that there were probably times when Jacob had felt like he could not compete with Esau when it came to earning his father's love.
+And if this were the case, would it be too far-fetched to see Jacob feeling depressed and rejected at times because of this competition with his brother Esau?

 And what about the mother who'd loved him so?
-Could it be inconceivable to see how his loving mom would come to his emotional aid and be a comfort Jacob, the son she loved with all her heart.
-Remember that God had given Rebekah a prophecy while she was pregnant with the two boys.
+Could it be inconceivable to see how Rebekah would come to his emotional aid and be a comfort to Jacob -- the son she loved with all her heart?
+We must not forget that God had given Rebekah a prophecy while she was pregnant with the two boys.
 And it would be within this prophecy that God would mention: "...and the older [Esau] will serve the younger [Jacob]." -- (Genesis 25: 23)

-And with Rebekah knowing this, I can easily grasp the notion of her her reassuring Jacob that everything will be alright, because the Lord had declared it to be so, before he was even born.
-But as we fast-forward we now discover that she overhears her husband Isaac talking (scheming) to Esau, and in her gut, she knows that Isaac might be trying to deny Jacob of his right to be heir to the birthright.
+And with Rebekah knowing this, I can easily see how she would constantly be there, reassuring Jacob that everything would be alright because the Lord had declared it so before he was even born.
+However that may have been, let's fast-forward a bit.
+And it's at this time that we will now discover that Rebekah overhears her husband, Isaac, talking (scheming) to Esau and in her gut, she knows that Isaac might be trying to deny Jacob of his right to be heir to the birthright.

 Bible Study Online